INSIGHT INTO GERMANY’S ENERGY TRANSITION

 We want to give the reader a brief overview of the prospects of Germany’s energy transition, in as far as national strategies in Germany’s energy transition can be identified at all.

-GERMANY’S ENERGY TRANSITION HAS TAKEN DEEP ROOTS IN GERMAN SOCIETY…
+1. THE ENERGY TRANSITION HAS BECOME EMBEDDED IN GERMAN SOCIETY…

-Germany does have coal reserves, and although anthracite has been exploited for more then a century in the western part of the country, it is no longer viable to be exploited any further.
-But brown coal is still plentiful and available in large quantities in East Germany.
-It was Germany’s environmentalism that killed off open pit mining of coal reserves in East Germany, and this has to do with the fact that coal exudes more CO2 then other fossil fuel sources, such as natural gas.
+Germany has coal deposits, and although anthracite coal has been mined in the western part of the country for more than a century, coal mining is no longer profitable.
+But lignite is still abundant and available in large quantities in eastern Germany.
+It was German environmental protection that set an end date for opencast coal mining in East Germany.
+This has to do with the fact that coal emits more CO2 than other fossil fuels such as natural gas.

-NORDSTREAM 2: THE GEOPOLITICAL ALTERNATIVE TO GERMANY’S ENERGY DILEMMA IS UNDER THREAT
+3. NORDSTREAM 2: THE GEOPOLITICAL ALTERNATIVE TO GERMANY’S ENERGY DILEMMA.

-GERMANY’S DEPENDANCE ON INDUSTRIAL PRODUCTION AND EXPORTS WILL MAKE NORDSTREAM VERY ATTRACTIVE INDEED, GIVEN GERMANY’S HEAVY RELIANCE ON RENEWABLE ENERGY
+6. GERMANS DEPEND ON INDUSTRY AND EXPORTS.
+THIS WILL MAKE NORDSTREAM VERY ATTRACTIVE GIVEN GERMAN RELIANCE ON RENEWABLE ENERGY.

 From today’s perspective, it is unlikely that Germany will change its dependence on renewable energy sources in favor of a more balanced energy supply.
 On the other hand, too great an effort has been made to build an industrial giant that exports goods to the rest of the world.
 Nobody wants to give up what was once considered the golden goose of the German economy, export.